Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Further work and discussion.

 Let us see some details.

-The notion of result which is studied in \cite{FaggianRonchi} are, respectively, values in CbV, head normal forms in CbN, and surface normal forms in the linear calculus.
-Once confluence is established, \cite{FaggianRonchi} relies on the abstract results given in \refsec{PARS_UN} to conclude that --in each calculus-- the evaluation of a program $\mm$ leads to a unique maximal result $ \den \mm $ -- the greatest limit distribution.

-\cite{FaggianRonchi} then studies the question \emph{``is there a strategy which is guaranteed to reach the unique result (\emph{asymptotic standardization})?''}.
+The notion of result which is studied in~\cite{FaggianRonchi} are, respectively, values in CbV, head normal forms in CbN, and surface normal forms in the linear calculus.
+Once confluence is established,~\cite{FaggianRonchi} relies on the abstract results given in \refsec{PARS_UN} to conclude that---in each calculus---the evaluation of a program $\mm$ leads to a unique maximal result $ \den \mm $---the greatest limit distribution.~\cite{FaggianRonchi} then studies the question \emph{``is there a strategy which is guaranteed to reach the unique result (\emph{asymptotic standardization})?''}.
 Again, key elements rely on the abstract tools developed here; let us sketch the construction.

-We focus on the CbV calculus, namely $\PLambda^\cbv= (\MDST{\PLambda}, \Rightarrow)$, where $ \MDST{\PLambda} $ is as in \refsec{weak}, and $\Rightarrow$ is the (more general) reduction which is defined in \cite{FaggianRonchi}.
+We focus on the CbV calculus, namely $\PLambda^\cbv= (\MDST{\PLambda}, \Rightarrow)$, where $ \MDST{\PLambda} $ is as in \refsec{weak}, and $\Rightarrow$ is the (more general) reduction which is defined in~\cite{FaggianRonchi}.
 The role of standard strategy is played by a relation $\Red_s \subseteq \Red$ which is a (more relaxed) lifting of the weak reduction $\red$ defined in \refsec{weak}.
 The construction then goes as follows. \begin{enumerate} \item First, it is proved that $\Red_s$ is asymptotically complete for $\Red$.
 Note however that $\Red_s$ is not guaranteed to compute $\den \mm$.

 \item It is observed that the relation $\redd$ as defined in \refsec{weak} is asymptotically complete for $\Red_s$, and therefore for $\Red$.

 \item The properties of $\redd$ which are proved in \refsec{weak} guarantee that, from $\mm$, the limit of \emph{any} $\redd$-sequence is \emph{the same}, and it is exactly $\den \mm$.